infinum/flutter-dasher/README.md

 | <img width=370 src='https://user-images.githubusercontent.com/1117315/178444942-42270ec3-40ea-4118-bfa7-a9371299cc8e.png' /> | <img width=370 src='https://user-images.githubusercontent.com/1117315/178445000-fce6a603-90d6-4166-9d1d-eaba82343784.png' /> |

 # Infinum architecture Mason brick
+Easiest way to set up our architecture in the project is with usage of [Mason](https://pub.dev/packages/mason_cli).
+It will generate all the required directories and files ready to start the project.
 A brick to create clean Infinum architecture folder structure, as shown in Dasher app.

 ## How to use